You are here

 Pic de l'Agrenier near Château-Ville-Vieille

-Le Pic de l'Agrenier à Château-Ville-Vieille
+The Pic de l'Agrenier in Château-Ville-Vieille

 Pic de l'Agrenier near Château-Ville-Vieille is reached from Meyriès.
 Go along the driveable track which leads to the Bergerie (sheepfold) de Péas, and from there take the path which leads to Col de la Crèche.